Angus Robertson: Full capacity events will return in Scotland ‘as soon as possible’

-Angus Robertson has insisted “there will not be a minuted wasted” to allow venues and events to reboot on a viable basis when the public health picture improves.
+Angus Robertson has insisted “there will not be a minute wasted” to allow venues and events to reboot on a viable basis when the public health picture improves.

 He said the Scottish Government would consider “each and every form of mitigation” to allow recovery of the culture sector to take place.

-This includes the possible expansion of the scheme which required people to show proof of vaccination or a negeative lateral flow test to gain access to some venues and events in Scotland in recent months.
+This includes the possible expansion of the scheme, which required people to show proof of vaccination or a negative lateral flow test to gain access to some venues and events in Scotland in recent months.

-Mr Robertson was speaking the day after First Minister Nicola Sturgeon said she was “very” hopeful that the current curbs on live events, which took effect on Boxing Day, would not have to go beyond 17 January.
+The key minister was speaking the day after First Minister Nicola Sturgeon said she was “very” hopeful the existing curbs on live events, which took effect on Boxing Day, would not have to go beyond January 17.

 “We really know how difficult and challenging things are.
 We're very aware of that.